OlegBrozhyna/cqrsbankingapp/README.md

 # Description

-This project is a banking application built with Java 17 and Spring Boot 3.2.x.
+This project is a banking application built with Java 17 and Spring Boot.
 It utilizes PostgreSQL as the database and follows the CQRS (Command Query Responsibility Segregation) and Event Sourcing patterns.
 The application is secured with Spring Security, using JWT for authentication and authorization.
 Additionally, Debezium is integrated to handle event processing.